Wurst-Imperium/WurstClient.net/wiki/Commands/author/index.md

 title: .author Command
 layout: wiki
 ---
 Changes the held book's author.
-Use only if you hold a book.
+Use only if you are holding a book.

 ## Syntax
 `.author <Player>` Changes the book author's name to `Player`